This post was last updated in May 2016

 4. Open the destination folder

 After the extraction is finished, open the folder you selected earlier.
 The recovered photos should be there.
 That’s all!

-How to restore photos from computer to iPhone
+How to transfer photos from computer to iPhone

 To put your photos back onto your iPhone you'll need to get them into iCloud, then sync your device with the iCloud.
-Here's a guide to restore photos from a computer to your iPhone using the iCloud.
-Another option is to use iTunes to restore the images on your device using the procedure described in this guide.
+Here's a guide to transfer photos from a computer to your iPhone using the iCloud.
+Another option is to use iTunes to transfer the images on your device using the procedure described in this guide.

-Did you use the iPhone Backup Extractor to recover your photos from a backup?
+Did you use the iPhone Backup Extractor to extract your photos from a backup?
 We’ll be glad to read your suggestions and comments on that.

 If you have any questions, just let us know, our support team is ready to help you.